-All treats would be included in this group, as their ingredients are practically composed of sugar.
+This group would include all treats, as their ingredients are practically composed of sugar.

 This is especially important for children.
 They are completely oblivious that sugar is bad.
 Their diet usually includes sugary cereals and biscuits, among other ultra-processed foods.

-👉 But it is not only in those products that we can recognize as pastries or certain beverages.
+👉 But it is not only those products we can recognize as pastries or certain beverages.

-Sugar is also in almost all sauces (ketchup, barbecue…), most sausages, processed meats (marinated steaks, burgers…).
-Many more foods include sweeteners in their ingredients to exploit their flavor and make them more palatable.
+Sugar is also in almost all sauces (ketchup, barbecue…), most sausages, and processed meats (marinated steaks, burgers…).
+Many more foods include sweeteners in their ingredients to exploit their flavor and make them palatable.

 - Read food labels well to make sure they are as processed as possible.
 Ideally, your ingredient list should not be greater than 5.
 Neither sugar nor other sweeteners are present on this list.

 - Bet on food and not products.
 These have a minimum or no processing level.
-Therefore sugar will not be added, but naturally present in its composition.
+Therefore sugar will not be added but will naturally present in its composition.